g0v-it/data-agcom/sdaas/README.md

 This project uses the  [2018 Sintesi Annuale 2018 file](http://www.auditel.it/media/filer_public/40/ad/40ad8125-d438-4dc9-af36-19c5320e436f/sintesi_annuale_2018.pdf)
 to estimate the audience of the broadcaster networks refereed in AGCOM data.
 The data are manually extracted form the AUDITEL site and stored in the  [data/2018_auditel.ttl file](data/2018_auditel.ttl)

+### open data from Camera dei deputati and SENATO

+The name and picture of all Italian parliament members in the XVIII legislatura are extracted from official SPARQL end points

 ### Wikidata